• Skip to primary navigation

 Whisking together gravy ingredients.

-1. Next, I added the ground beef to a large skillet.
-I browned the ground beef over medium heat, breaking it up into small pieces.
+1. Next, I added the ground beef to a large non-stick skillet.
+I browned the ground beef over medium heat, breaking it up into small pieces as it cooked.

 Browning Ground Beef in skillet.